 All costs that we are willing to incur will boil down to how much disposable cash we have.
 Going for the appliance that consumes less energy will translate to lower bill charges which are not bad for any pocket.
 This also helps in case you are operating on tight budgets.

 Ease of cleaning

 As a parent, you would need every minute of your time for your kid, house chores or personal care due to overwhelming tasks.
 For this reason, it is good to look for an appliance that will not consume much of your time cleaning and maintaining.

-Remember also the chosen humidifier is mean to operate close to the birds which have a sensitive respiratory system.
-Never add any essentials oils chemicals, medicines or fragrances to the water as we do with human humidifiers. be aware that a dirty humidifier will throw unhealthful molds and bacteria into your breathing space.
+Remember also the chosen humidifier is meant to operate close to the birds which have a sensitive respiratory system.
+Never add any essential oils chemicals, medicines or fragrances to the water as we do with human humidifiers. be aware that a dirty humidifier will throw unhealthful molds and bacteria into your breathing space.
 Always be sure to place your humidifier in an area that diffuses the mist evenly and is in a safe location away from prying beaks.

 Rate of mist output

-This a consideration that again depends on the type of birds in your cage.
+This is a consideration that again depends on the type of birds in your cage.
 It is a known fact that mist levels between 40% and 60% will do good for humans.
-Most people like having parrots as their pet bird, it good does be precise with humidity levels and this can be best achieved by using a humidifier with the perfect rate of mist output.
+Most people like having parrots as their pet birds, it good does be precise with humidity levels and this can be best achieved by using a humidifier with the perfect rate of mist output.

 Just like humans, birds require optimal humidity levels in the air.
 A humidifier for birds does a great job regulating the relative humidity to ensure the ideal environment for these lovely creatures.
 Before choosing what type of humidifier to use, some factors are always worth considering.
 Of most importance is the type of humidifier.
-While the primary purpose of humidifiers is to add humidity in the air, different types will come with different pros and cons.
+While the primary purpose of humidifiers is to add humidity to the air, different types will come with different pros and cons.
 It is always good to go for the type that has the best benefits for the birds.